 You also need a computer that meets or exceeds the minimum requirements.
 Our recommendation is that you will probably need a computer that is no more than five years old since older computers are more likely to have problems displaying your class material.
 A Mac computer will also work with Blackboard Learn.
 However some classes may have some material that requires access to a Windows computer.
 Many classes require access to Microsoft Office programs including Word and PowerPoint.
 You'll also need to have Adobe Reader installed on your computer to be able to view PDF files (Mac computers sometimes have another program for viewing PDF files, which will also be acceptable).
 For some classes, additional software may be required as specified by the instructor.

-Your computer should have at least: 4GB of RAM and Windows Vista or 7 or Mac OS 10.5 or higher.
+Your computer should have at least: 4GB of RAM and Windows 7 or Mac OS 10.5, or higher.

 NOTE: Chromebooks use the Chrome operating system which is not a supported operating system for Blackboard.
 Some areas of Blackboard require Java on your computer, and Chromebooks do not support the use of Java.
 If you use a Chromebook, please be sure you also have access to a Mac computer or Windows computer so you can fully participant in your Blackboard class.
 Some things will not work on a Chromebook.